How to Dry Peppers in the Oven: No Need for a Dehydrator!

 1) Preparation

-Before you start the drying process, there are a few important preparation steps to consider.
+Before you begin the drying process, there are several important preparation steps to consider.
 If you’re drying thick-skinned peppers like poblanos, jalapeños, or serranos, it’s important to cut them in half.
 This helps them dry faster and more evenly.
 Thin-skinned peppers like Habaneros can usually be left whole, but I sometimes cut them in half to speed up the process.

 Preheat your oven to a low temperature.
 I recommend setting it to around 60°C (140°F).
 This is warm enough to dry the peppers but not so hot that they will cook.
 I’ve learned this the hard way—setting the oven too high results in hot peppers that are cooked rather than dried, which will reduce their flavor.